timmak/arc-docs/en/aws/quickstart-setup.md

 ```

 All arc npm run scripts require `AWS_PROFILE` and `AWS_REGION` environment variables set.

+> Tip: Windows users will want to use [cross-env](https://www.npmjs.com/package/cross-env) for cross platform env vars; more info about setting up for Windows can found in [this issue thread](https://github.com/arc-repos/arc-docs/issues/19#issuecomment-321738242)

 Having your personal AWS setup separated from the work one is just a suggestion!
 (You can call them anything.)